Nonprofit Marketing Plan: 8 Key Steps (+ Free Templates!)

 Now comes the exciting part!
 Remember, before you dive into the marketing channels you’ll want to focus on, it’s important that you first determine your target audience and the budgeting you allow yourself.

 There are tons of marketing channels that you can choose from, and each has its own strengths and challenges.
-Here are the popular ones:
+While we’ll explore each one more in-depth later, here are the popular ones:

 Along with the strengths of each marketing channel, it’s also beneficial to look at past marketing campaigns and data to see which outlet has had success in the past.
 If you see that your Facebook fundraisers have shown great promise in both donation amount and shareability, then it’s a good idea to focus more on this channel.

-Make sure that your multi-channel marketing efforts support each other.
-For instance, in a direct mail event invitation you might include a QR code to your online registration page and your social media accounts.
-Increasing as many touch points as possible will only build the bond between donors and your mission, creating the foundation for long-term support.
+Make sure that your multichannel marketing efforts support each other.
+For instance, in a direct mail event invitation, you might include a QR code to your online registration page and your social media accounts.
+Increasing as many touch points as possible will strengthen the bond between donors and your mission, creating a foundation for long-term support.

-The last step to creating your nonprofit marketing plan is to finally put everything into place.
-You know who you’re targeting and you have your strategies and messaging all picked out.
-It’s time to put it all together with a comprehensive and detailed marketing plan calendar.
+The last step to creating your nonprofit marketing plan is to put everything into place.
+You know who you’re targeting, and you have your strategies and messaging all picked out.
+It’s time to put it all together with a comprehensive and detailed calendar.

 This calendar should be a timeline of your marketing plan actions, including:

 - The start and end dates of events or campaigns.

 - The team and leaders involved, including goals for each member.